These Philly Cheesesteak Sandwiches are filled with thin slices of steak, caramelized peppers and onions and copious amounts of melted cheese!

 Instructions

-- Add another couple of tablespoons of oil to the griddle and then evenly distribute the sliced skirt steak onto the hot griddle.
-Let the steak form a dark sear for a few minutes before flipping and continuing to cook.
+- Add the remaining butter and oil and spread it out over the griddled.
+Evenly distribute the shaved steak onto the griddle.
+Let the steak form a dark sear for a few minutes before flipping and continuing to cook and using spatula to break it up a bit.

 Notes